Districts of Austria: Habsburg Monarchy and Austrian Empire

 Following the first wave of the revolutions of 1848, Emperor Ferdinand I and his minister of the interior, Franz Xaver von Pillersdorf, enacted Austria's first formal constitution.
 The constitution completely abolished the estates and called for a separation of executive and judicial authority, immediately crippling most existing regional institutions and leaving district offices as the backbone of the empire's administration.
-Ferdinand having been forced to abdicate by a second wave of revolutions, his successor Franz Joseph I swiftly went to work transforming Austria from a constitutional monarchy back into an absolute one but kept relying on district offices at first.
+With Ferdinand having been forced to abdicate by a second wave of revolutions, his successor Franz Joseph I swiftly went to work transforming Austria from a constitutional monarchy back into an absolute one but kept relying on district offices at first.
 In fact, he strengthened the system.

 His March Constitution retained the separation of judiciary and executive.
 It prescribed a partition of the empire into judicial venues, with courts to be headed by professional judges, and a separate partition into administrative districts, to be headed by professional civil servants.
 An 1849 Imperial Resolution fleshed out the details.
 The districts started functioning in 1850, many of them already in their present-day borders.

 The March Constitution was never fully implemented and formally scrapped in 1851.
 Officially returning to full autocracy, the Emperor abolished the separation of powers.
-Administrative districts were merged with judicial venues; district administrative authorities with district courts.
-Intellectuals aside, few objections were raised.
-The bulk of the population was still living and working on manorial lands and was still used to the lord of the manor being head of some form of manorial court.
+In 1853 Administrative districts were merged with judicial venues; district administrative authorities with district courts.
+During this period the Kreise were subdivided into Bezirke (or Amtsbezirke, 'office districts'), each with a Bezirksamt ('district office').
+These were typically smaller than the modern districts; for example, Lower Austria, which is today divided into 24 districts, was divided into 70 Amtsbezirke.
+The crownlands of Carinthia, Carniola (now mostly part of Slovenia), Salzburg, Upper and Lower Silesia (now divided between the Czech Republic and Poland) and Bukovina (now divided between Romania and Ukraine) were not divided into Kreise but directly into Amtsbezirke.
+Vorarlberg was administered with Tyrol as Kreis Bregenz.
+This administrative structure did not apply to Lombardy–Venetia, Hungary (which at the time excluded Transylvania and the Voivodeship of Serbia and Banat of Temeschwar, which did use the system), or the Military Frontier; Croatia and Slavonia used the term Comitatus (contemporary Comitat, modern Komitat; županija) in place of Kreis.
+Intellectuals aside, few objections were raised; the bulk of the population was still living and working on manorial lands and was still used to the lord of the manor being head of some form of manorial court.